 - Declare the data array and initialize it to hold dummy values.
-Print it out to verify your work. - Read the initial model data into the data array.
-Print out the model data to verify your work. - Implement reading of the actions file.
+Print it out to verify your work. - Read the initial auto data into the data array.
+Print out the auto data to verify your work. - Implement reading of the actions file.
 Initially, don't worry about actually carrying out any of the commands, just find the command word, and any parameters, and echo them to the log file to be sure that you're reading them correctly.
 Also verify that you're stopping on the end of the file correctly. - Add a function (or two) to handle the sort command.
 Be careful that you use a selection sort, as specified, rather than another sorting algorithm.
 Also be careful that you pass the sort function the correct parameters.
-Verify that you're producing correct results in all the sort cases. - One by one, add functions to handle each of the other action commands.
-Check your results for each command thoroughly before proceeding to the next. - Add in handling of the add command. - Add in handling of the del command. - Add in handling of the dump command.
+Verify that you're producing correct results. - One by one, add functions to handle each of the other action commands.
+Check your results for each command thoroughly before proceeding to the next. - o Add in handling of the dump command. - o Add in handling of the del command. - Add in handling of the add command.